דלג לתוכן הראשי

 With age, there is a gradual decline in the activity of many metabolic processes.
 This decline impairs the cells' ability to produce energy, repair damage, and function properly.
 As a result, we witness many phenomena associated with aging, such as:

-• Decreased muscle strength: Decreased energy production impairs the muscles' ability to contract and function efficiently.
+• Decreased muscle strength: Reduced energy production impairs the muscles' ability to contract and function efficiently.

-• Impaired memory: Decreased brain activity, due to impaired energy supply and communication between nerve cells, can lead to impaired memory and cognition.
+• Impaired memory: Reduced brain activity, due to impaired energy supply and communication between nerve cells, can lead to memory and cognitive impairment.

-• Decreased immune system function: Decreased ability of cells to repair damage and function properly impairs the immune system's ability to protect the body from infections and diseases.
+• Decreased immune system function: Reduced ability of cells to repair damage and function properly impairs the immune system's ability to protect the body from infections and diseases.

 Metabolic Imbalance as a Risk Factor for Chronic Diseases: